Åland pancake

-Åland pancake (ålandspannkaka; Ahvenanmaan pannukakku) is a type of oven-baked pancake made with semolina and flavoured with cardamom.
-It can be served either warm or cold, and traditionally with whipped cream and prunes.
+Åland pancake (ålandspannkaka; Ahvenanmaan pannukakku) is an oven-baked pancake traditionally made with semolina and flavoured with cardamom.
+It may be served warm or cold and is typically accompanied by prune jam and whipped cream.

 Origin

-The Åland pancake probably has its origins in the Åland archipelago, as a dish that could be prepared quickly if you had an unexpected visit and did not have much in the pantry.
-You could then take what was left of the morning porridge, season it and make a pancake.
+The Åland pancake is believed to have originated in the Åland archipelago as a practical dish prepared from leftover porridge ingredients.
+Such preparations allowed households to make use of limited supplies while producing a filling baked dish.

+Reliable written sources on its early history are limited, and accounts of its origin are largely based on local tradition.

 Ingredients

-The standard ingredients are semolina, eggs, cardamom, sugar and salt, but a variant replaces semolina with pudding rice.
-The pancake is traditionally served with sviskonkräm (prune jam) and whipped cream (which in Åland is called snömos, 'snow mash').
-Depending on the recipe and accompaniments, the dish can be served either as a dessert or as a sweet snack.
+The standard ingredients include semolina, eggs, cardamom, sugar, and salt.
+In some variants, semolina is replaced with pudding rice.
+The pancake is traditionally served with sviskonkräm (prune jam) and whipped cream, known locally in Åland as snömos (literally "snow mash").
+Depending on the recipe and accompaniments, the dish may be served either as a dessert or as a sweet snack.

-The Åland pancake is similar to the Gotland pancake, with the latter being made with rice, and flavoured with saffron instead of cardamom.
+The Åland pancake is closely related to the Gotland pancake, which is made with rice and flavoured with saffron rather than cardamom.

-On Åland's Autonomy Day of 9 June, Åland pancakes are usually served on the main square in Mariehamn.
+On Åland's Autonomy Day (9 June), Åland pancakes are commonly served during public celebrations in Mariehamn.